 I predicted December 22nd.

-Didn't happen exactly like that, but the bottom line is when I heard Obama say, well, I didn't hear him say it, but I know I mean you can read what he says between the lines, translate what he says.
+Didn't happen exactly like that, but the bottom line is when I heard Obama say, well, I didn't hear him say it, but I know you can read what he says between the lines, translate what he says.

-And Obama's worldview, union workers have been screwed left and right uh by CEO, by management, by everybody else, and it's about time you know the auto companies would not have been auto companies without the auto workers to put them on the boards of directors.
+And it's about time auto companies would not have been auto companies without the auto workers to put them on the boards of directors.

 Look at this.

-For those of you in uh Rio Linda might think they were crying, it's this is the name of a car.
+For those of you in Rio Linda, might think they were crying.

-Uh yesterday, General Motors traded imagination for reality, saying it'll dump Pontiac along with Hummer, Saturn, and Saab, and placed its future in the hands of Chevrolet, Cadillac, Buick, and GMC.
+Yesterday, General Motors traded imagination for reality, saying it'll dump Pontiac along with Hummer, Saturn, and Saab, and placed its future in the hands of Chevrolet, Cadillac, Buick, and GMC.

 It's a pretty sad day, said Jack Neerad, executive editorial director at the Kelly Blue Book, a leading provider of information on new and used vehicles.